yurovsky/yurovsky.github.io/_posts/2014-10-10-linux-uio-gpio-interrupt.md

     };

 in the above, the interrupt parent is the GPIO port node in question and the interrupt configuration tells it to use pin 13 on that port.
+The interrupt level definitions can be found in the kernel tree in `include/dt-bindings/interrupt-controller/irq.h` if you need more detail.

 This UIO device can also be tired to pinmux control, for example to set (or unset) a pull device.
 In my case I needed pin A13 to not have any pull devices